Youth Observer to the Board (YOB)

 - while all eligible youth are able to apply, youth who will be in grade 10 or 11 (or the homeschooling equivalent) at the time of the YOB elections, are especially encouraged to consider applying

 - an active participant at a Canadian Unitarian or Unitarian Universalist congregation or fellowship, and/or in national youth community

 Board meetings involve a lot of sitting and talking about how concepts (policies) and finances (money) can impact reality (CUC programs, services and supports).
 If policy, budgets, and visioning are major turn-offs, this is not the role for you.
 We are also currently focusing on creating a stronger national youth community, a new focus for the YOB position, which requires effective leadership skills and the ability to think creatively.
-If these are things you feel comfortable working with or are interested in, then we want to hear from you!
+If these are things you feel comfortable working with or are interested in growing in these areas, then we want to hear from you!

 It’s a big commitment!
 But it’s an important role that gives youth a direct voice to the elected leaders of our movement.